ckipp01/chris-kipp.io/blogs/an-intro-to-the-scala-presentation-compiler.md

 ## [What uses the presentation compiler](#what-uses-the-presentation-compiler)

-If you haven't already gotten this from looking at where these articles are coming from, you'll notice that _many_ of the IDE-like tools in the Scala Ecosystem use or have used the Scala Presentation Compiler.
+If you haven't already gotten this from looking at where these articles are coming from, you'll notice that _many_ of the IDE-like tools or tools that provide IDE-like features in the Scala Ecosystem use or have used the Scala Presentation Compiler.

 - [Scala IDE for Eclipse](http://scala-ide.org/)
 - [The Ensime project](https://ensime.github.io/)